ts756632/Case_Study/README.md

 1. How do customers behave in an online shopping website?
 2. What are the top 3 products for each event?
 3. What is the conversion rate among different metrics?
+4. How does the campaign influence the two groups (visits who have received impressions and who don't)?

 ## Tool used:
 #### 1. PostgreSQL: data analysis <br>